DT5W51 - Practice Based Learning 1 (Dietitians) (2021/22)

 Balance of independent study and scheduled teaching activity

-Learners will work the same hours as a full time member of staff.
+Learners will work the same hours as a full time member of staff, expected 7.2 hours per day.

-Learners should normally attend 100% of the practice based learning.
-If sickness results in absence from practice based learning, learners will be expected to make up an agreed number of hours or repeat the practice based learning, subject to discussion between the HEI and lead practice educator.
+Learners should normally attend 100% of the practice based learning and attendance will be monitored on a daily basis throughout the experience.
+If sickness results in absence from practice based learning, learners will be expected to make up an agreed number of hours or repeat the practice based learning, subject to discussion between the HEI and the practice educators facilitating and assessing the experiences.
 This will take into account current performance and potential effects on future progression.
-Any occupational health requirements related to prolonged sickness absence should be managed through the HEI provision.

 Learners will receive on-going reflective formative feedback through assessment of their performance of undertaking clinical activities and through the completion of a portfolio.